sub07/winri/README.md

 ## Security

-Winri must run with administrative privileges to manipulate windows of elevated processes.
+Winri must run with administrative privileges to manipulate windows of elevated processes (like task manager).
+One can choose to run winri without admin rights, but then windows of elevated processes will be ignored.

-A flag will be added in future releases to run without elevation, but with limited functionality.

 Winri will never collect or transmit any user data.
 Bugs will be reported by users voluntarily.